Requests for aid reconsideration

 Requests for Budget Adjustments

-To request an increase in your cost of attendance, please submit a signed statement to our office and include one or more of the following reasons with supporting documentation, as applicable:
+To request an increase in the cost of attendance, please submit a signed statement to our office and include one or more of the following reasons with supporting documentation, as applicable:

-• Cost of a computer--you must include a copy of an order form, receipt, or other documentation confirming the cost of the computer
+- Cost of a computer—you must include a copy of an order form, receipt, or other documentation confirming the cost of the computer.
+This may be included in your cost of attendance one time only during your enrollment at Reed.

 Where to Send Your Information